MathsandDataNYU/web/content/madplus.md

 We use a rigorous simulation framework to assess our approach, which themselves are a novel contribution to 3D image analysis.
 Lastly, as a case study, we use SINATRA to analyze mandibular molars from four different suborders of primates and demonstrate its ability recover known morphometric variation across phylogenies.

+#### <a name="inbar"></a> Dr. Inbar Seroussi (Weizmann Institute of Science): How well can we generalize in high dimension?

+	Deep learning algorithms operate in regimes that defy classical learning theory.
+Neural networks architectures often contain more parameters than training samples.
+Despite their huge complexity, the generalization error achieved on real data is small.
+In this talk, we aim to study generalization properties of algorithms in high dimension.
+Interestingly, we show that algorithms in high dimension require a small bias for good generalization.
+We show that this is indeed the case for deep neural networks in the overparametrized regime.
+In addition, we provide lower bounds on the generalization error in various settings for any algorithm.
+We calculate such bounds using random matrix theory (RMT).
+We will review the connection between deep neural network and RMT and existing results.
+These bounds are particularly useful when the analytic evaluation of standard performance bounds is not possible due to the complexity and nonlinearity of the model.
+The bounds can serve as a benchmark for testing performance and optimizing the design of actual learning algorithms.
+(Joint work with Prof. Ofer Zeitouni)